Ryat: Career

 In 2009, Ryat released the debut album, Street Noise Orkestra.
 Her second album, Avant Gold, was released in 2011.
 Her live show got the attention of Flying Lotus, who later invited her to join his label, Brainfeeder.
 She relocated to Los Angeles and was inspired by the natural surroundings and mysticism.
 Her third album, Totem, was released on the label in 2012.
 In 2015, she released music written for a Mixed Media show with dancers, projection mapping and interactive sensory technology, Alt Mode, which debuted in Central Park in 2015.

-In (2021) she started a new project, titled Christina Teleaer, which focused more on song writing and composing, compared to RYAT, which is very experimental in nature.
+RYAT announced a new album in 2025, coinciding with an Audio/Visual Exhibition.

 Style and influences

-Mattei's project Ryat, is known for "maximalist production" in approach, often experimenting in electronics, vocal looping, and lush soundscapes.
+Ryat, is known for "maximalist production" in approach, often experimenting in electronics, vocal looping, and lush soundscapes.
 She has been compared with the artists like Björk.
 The music has been described as "beat couture".